-Workers' Compensation rules and regulations differ across each state.
-Michigan Workers' Compensation medical costs compare very favorably to the other states in the Great Lakes region and across the country, as demonstrated below in an excerpt from the Workers' Compensation Research Institute (WCRI) study CompScopeTM Benchmarks for Michigan, 20th Edition (April 2020 which measured Michigan costs against 18 other states):
+Workers' Compensation Research Institute (WCRI) study CompScopeTM Benchmarks for Michigan, 20th Edition (April 2020 which measured Michigan costs against 18 other states):

-Since 2013 total costs per claim with more than 7 days of lost time in Michigan have been stable increasing .3 to 2.1% per year on average for claims at 12, 24, 36 and 48 months of experience (pg.
+The 18 states in the study are Arkansas, California, Florida, Georgia, Illinois, Indiana, Iowa, Louisiana, Massachusetts, Michigan, Minnesota, New Jersey, North Carolina, Pennsylvania, Texas, Tennessee, Virginia, and Wisconsin.
+According to Workers Compensation Research Institute, since 2015 total costs per claim with more than 7 days of lost time in Michigan have been stably increasing 1 to 2 % per year on average for claims at 12, 24, 36 and 48 months of experience (pg.
 3).
-Of the components underlying total costs per claim indemnity benefits per claim changed little, with average annual percentage changes ranging from increases of 1 percent per year for claims at 12 months of experience to decreases of 1 percent per year for claims at 48 months of experience to decreases of 1 percent per year for claims at 48 months of experience.
+Of the components underlying total costs per claim indemnity benefits per claim changed little, with average annual percentage changes ranging from increases of 1 percent per year for claims at 12 months of experience to decreases of 1 percent per year for claims at 48 months of experience.
 The percentage of claims with lump sum settlements also decreased slightly over that period, while the average lump-sum settlement per claim changed little.
-Note that among the states in the study with wage-loss benefit systems, Michigan was the only state with stable or decreasing frequency of lump-sum payments per claim from 2013/2016 to 2016/2019 was the lowest of the 18 study states 1 due to lower than typical costs related to indemnity benefits and medical payments.
+Note that among the states in the study with wage-loss benefit systems, Michigan was the only state with stable or decreasing frequency of lump-sum payments per claim from 2013/2016 to 2016/2019, and was the lowest of the 18 study states due to lower than typical costs related to indemnity benefits and medical payments.
 Medical payments per claim were among the lowest of study states.
 Michigan also had the lowest costs per all paid claims of the study states.
 Michigan had the third lowest medical payments per claim of all the study states in 2016/2019 for claims with more than seven days of lost time and 36 months maturity.
-According to CompScope Medical Benchmarks for Michigan 20th Edition (Monnin-Browder, William.
-April 2020 pg 19).
+According to CompScope Medical Benchmarks for Michigan 20th Edition (Monnin-Browder, William, April 2020 pg 19).
 The lower medical payments per claim in Michigan resulted from lower-than-typical prices paid for medical services.
 The lower prices paid in Michigan reflect price regulation.